 Dick Karp has contributed to many parts of discrete mathematics and the theory of algorithms.
 In particular he was among the first to realize the importance of NP-completeness and related notions of computational complexity.
 If there were Nobel prizes in computer science, he would have a couple.

 Martin Kulldorff is a statistician at the Harvard Medical School who worked with Joe Glaz and Vladimir Pozdnyakov on scan statistics.
-As sometimes happens when a paper has multiple co-authors, I have not met Martin face to face.
+As sometimes happens when a paper has multiple co-authors, I met Martin for the first time in 2009 more than a year after the publication of our paper.

 Tom Leighton and I each have 20% ownership of a group paper organized by Jon Bentley.
 Tom is perhaps more famous as the co-founder of Akamai.
 He is my only billionaire co-author, though I hope there are many more.